chrisxu3/model-free-chabauty/README.md

 # Primes above 60.

 If you want to use primes above 60, you will need to download modular polynomials from Andrew Sutherland's website.
+See `mod_poly/README.md` for more detail.

 # The database.